-Joint return required.
+Married persons.
 If you are married, you must file a joint return to take the adoption credit or exclusion.

 However, you are not considered married if you are legally separated under a decree of divorce or separate maintenance.
 In that case, you can take the credit or exclusion on a separate return.